SkylineCommunications/dataminer-docs/connector-help/connector_help/WorldCast_Systems_Audemat_DAB_Probe.md

 ## Notes

-The 1.0.0.x driver range was created according to TDF requirements and must be compatible with DataMiner 7.5.
+The 1.0.0.x connector range was created according to TDF requirements and must be compatible with DataMiner 7.5.